 NATIONAL LIFE INSURANCE DAY

-National Life Insurance Day each year on May 2nd marks the anniversary of the first day that life insurance became available in the United States.
-The observance also brings awareness of the benefits of life insurance.
+National Life Insurance Day is on May 2nd and marks the anniversary of the first day that life insurance became available in the U.S. The observance also brings awareness of the benefits of life insurance.

-The sale of life insurance in the U.S. began in the late 1760s.
+Life Insurance has a long, interesting history.
+Starting in 1760, when the sale of life insurance in the U.S. began.
 The Presbyterian Synods in Philadelphia and New York City created the Corporation for Relief of Poor and Distressed Widows and Children of Presbyterian Ministers in 1759.

 On May 2, 1759, the charter recorded for the Corporation for Relief of Poor and Distressed Widows and Children of Presbyterian Ministers.
 Episcopalian priests created a comparable relief fund in 1769.
 Between 1787 and 1837, more than two dozen life insurance companies were started, but fewer than half a dozen survived.